It is useful to analyse similar-looking English expressions in order to prevent or stop their confusion

 The word for a line linking points between two axes is a graph.
 The word a graphic has a more general meaning: any visually-presented information such as a graph, chart, diagram, table, picture or map (see 104.
 Naming Data Sources with “As”).
 Graphics can also, of course, mean visual features of a computer program, as when we say that a computer game has “realistic graphics”.

 In addition, graphic is an adjective.
-It can mean “involving a graph” but is often used with the meaning of “explicit” or “shocking”, as in expressions like graphic violence and graphic detail.
+It can mean “involving a graph” (an alternative to graphical), but is often used with the meaning of “explicit” or “shocking”, as in expressions like graphic violence and graphic detail.
+It can also mean “written”, making a contrast with words like pictorial that are not about writing.
+For more about -ic and -ical, see 172.
+Multi-Use Suffixes.

 2. “Produce” (noun) versus “Products”